xen-project/xen/docs/misc/xen-command-line.markdown

 ### sched\_credit\_tslice\_ms
 > `= <integer>`

+Set the timeslice of the credit1 scheduler, in milliseconds.
+The default is 30ms.
+Reasonable values may include 10, 5, or even 1 for very latency-sensitive workloads.

 ### sched\_ratelimit\_us
 > `= <integer>`

+In order to limit the rate of context switching, set the minimum amount of time that a vcpu can be scheduled for before preempting it, in microseconds.
+The default is 1000us (1ms).
+Setting this to 0 disables it altogether.

 ### sched\_smt\_power\_savings
 > `= <boolean>`

+Normally Xen will try to maximize performance and cache utilization by spreading out vcpus across as many different divisions as possible (i.e, numa nodes, sockets, cores threads, &c).
+This often maximizes throughput, but also maximizes energy usage, since it reduces the depth to which a processor can sleep.

+This option inverts the logic, so that the scheduler in effect tries to keep the vcpus on the smallest amount of silicon possible; i.e., first fill up sibling threads, then sibling cores, then sibling sockets, &c.
+This will reduce performance somewhat, particularly on systems with hyperthreading enabled, but should reduce power by enabling more sockets and cores to go into deeper sleep states.

 ### serial\_tx\_buffer
 > `= <size>`